Conflict catalog

 land, air, maritime, missile strikes, UAV, air defense, electronic warfare, border clashes

-This archive should be read as a focused sample of a wider equipment ecosystem.
+This catalog should be read as a focused sample of a wider equipment ecosystem.
 The connected Bayraktar TB2 entry reflects the GNA side of a conflict in which UAVs, air defense systems, electronic warfare, artillery, armor, aircraft, logistics hubs, and foreign resupply routes shaped the 2019-2020 Tripoli campaign.
 Public sourcing is uneven: UN and research-institute reports document broad patterns of embargo violations and foreign support, while individual weapon claims often depend on verified imagery, battlefield reporting, or sanctions-investigation detail.

 Map